-Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, building entrances, the sunken courtyard, and, various grade-level and balcony amenity areas.
-Figure 1 illustrates the ground floor plan, while Figures 2A and 2B illustrate the computational model used to conduct the study.
+Key areas under consideration for pedestrian wind comfort include building access points, the grade-level outdoor amenity area, surrounding sidewalks and walkways, as well as the patio over the building rooftop.
+Figure 1 illustrates the study site and surrounding context.
+Figures 2A and 2B illustrate the computational model used to conduct the study.